 Specialized customer feedback software in combination with customer support tools helps to ensure that the voice of the customers is actually heard.

 Chatbots have been widely used recently thanks to the improvements in artificial intelligence and machine learning.
 This new generation of tools transforms the feedback-giving experience differently and in a more interactive manner.

 This channel allows customers to contact you directly and privately.
 It’s a more personal approach and it will allow you to engage with the person contacting you.
 By choosing to go this route, you can develop the conversation and turn customers into loyal fans, simply because you’ve taken good care of them.

 When communicating with your customers, remember to follow these tips:

-- Make sure your customers get a response quickly.
+- Make sure your customers get responses quickly.
 In today’s fast-paced world, customers expect to be responded as soon as possible.
 Therefore, try to reply to them immediately.

-- Create an organized customer feedback system.
-With so many feedback coming in, it can be hard to keep track of it.
+- Get organized.
+With so much feedback coming in, it can be hard to keep track of it.
 Make sure you have a system that can handle this for you.

 Create a survey with some open questions and send

 Tip: You can use various tools to collect internal feedback.
-It can be sending out surveys via email, creating and commenting on Trello boards, or using specialized software like UseResponse, to create private community for internal ideation.
+It can be sending out surveys via email, creating and commenting on Trello boards, or creating private communication board using a specialized tool like UseResponse.

 9. User Sessions